 The protein encoded by this gene is a member of the Toll-like receptor (TLR) family which plays a fundamental role in pathogen recognition and activation of innate immunity.
 TLRs are highly conserved from Drosophila to humans and share structural and functional similarities.
 This protein is a cell-surface protein that can form heterodimers with other TLR family members to recognize conserved molecules derived from microorganisms known as pathogen-associated molecular patterns (PAMPs).
 Activation of TLRs by PAMPs leads to an up-regulation of signaling pathways to modulate the host's inflammatory response.
 This gene is also thought to promote apoptosis in response to bacterial lipoproteins.
 This gene has been implicated in the pathogenesis of several autoimmune diseases.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jan 2016]

 GeneCards Summary for TLR2 Gene

 TLR2 (Toll Like Receptor 2) is a Protein Coding gene.
 Diseases associated with TLR2 include Leprosy and Mycobacterium Tuberculosis, Susceptibility To Mycobacterium Tuberculosis, Protection Against, Included.
-Among its related pathways are Immune System and Infectious disease.
+Among its related pathways are TNF Signaling (sino) and p53 Pathway (RnD).
 GO annotations related to this gene include protein heterodimerization activity and transmembrane signaling receptor activity.
 An important paralog of this gene is TLR10.